5. Insulin injections

 Insulin doses

-As children grow bigger, insulin doses need to be increased.
-For older children who are self-injecting, it is important that regardless of age, the injections are closely supervised - this means sitting beside them and watching them draw up the insulin and inject into the layer of fat.
+As tamariki and rangatahi grow, their insulin doses will need to increase.
+For older tamariki who are self-injecting, it is important that injections are closely supervised - regardless of age.
+This means sitting with them and watching as they draw up the insulin and inject it into the layer of fat under the skin.

-Children with diabetes need to see the diabetes team every 3-4 months so that treatment therapy can be monitored and adjusted.
+Tamariki and rangatahi with diabetes need to see the diabetes team every 4 months so their treatment can be reviewed and adjusted as needed.

 You can read a transcript of this video here